Thank you for your interest in

 that allows running of standard Java SE applications

-of a given JRE4A installed on it can execute JAR files of Java SE 5/6/7
+of JRE4A running on it can execute JAR files of Java SE 5/6/7

-for the existing devices running Linux or other operating systems and would like to continue to run such applications on the Android-based devices without having
+for the existing devices running Linux or other operating systems and would like to continue to use these applications on the Android-running devices.

-released JRE4A will be available from Google Play starting in middle of May 2014.
+similar ARM processors running Android 4.2.x, 4.3.x, or 4.4 will be available from Google Play starting June 2014.
 In addition, Apogee would be

-pleased to license JRE4As to corporate customers who would like to offer
+pleased to license the JRE4As to corporate customers who would like to market

-the Android-running devices with ".apk" files of JRE4A pre-installed
+Android-based devices with APK files of JRE4A pre-installed

 on them.
 In this case, Apogee can customize each licensed